frankdenneman/PTNumaTopology/README.md

 <img src="images/05-Set-PTNumaTopology-Result.png">

-Once the advanced setting is configurated is show the configured value.
-To verify whether the setting matches the NUMA Node of the passthrough device, run the `Get-PTNumaTopology` script again, as it closed the SSH connection after the last run, you are required to log in again with the root user account to retrieve the current settings.
+Once the advanced setting is configurated it shows the configured value.
+To verify whether the setting matches the NUMA Node of the passthrough device, run the `Get-PTNumaTopology` command again, as it closed the SSH connection after the last run, you are required to log in again with the root user account to retrieve the current settings.

 <img src="images/06-Verify-SetPTNumaTopology-Command.png">